THE ACTION GUIDE: A FOUR-PRONGED STRATEGY FOR SUSTAINING CHILD DEVELOPMENT AND PREVENTION APPROACHES IN SCHOOLS

 - Planning is essential.
 It may seem time-consuming, but it is necessary to achieve success.

-- A key to sustainability is recognizing that it:
+- Keys to sustainability are recognizing that it:

 - Embraces systems integration